 Replay as a standard operation

-Recalculation is done by replaying events from the log through the same code that serves the live stream.
+Recomputation here is not a separate batch pipeline but a replay of events from the log through the same code that serves the live stream.
+So fixing the logic never calls for a second implementation.

 Streaming-native platform